bfetler/coronary_disease/README.md

 <img src="https://github.com/bfetler/coronary_disease/blob/master/coronary_disease_plots/hist_coronary_test.png" alt="coronary test data histograms" />

 #### Evaluating Incoming Test Data
-If we pretend that the test data comes in batches periodically in production, we can compare the variable distributions between train and test data to see if any anomalies stand out, to check if incoming data is statistically different from training data and may need attention.
-This was done using an [Independent T-Test](http://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.stats.ttest_ind.html) comparing each column of variables in train and test data, with typical p-values given in the table below (all > 0.05, no significant difference).
+If the test data comes in batches periodically in production, we could compare the variable distributions between train and test data to see if any anomalies stand out, to check if incoming data is statistically different from training data and may need attention.
+We use the test data to model this, using an [Independent T-Test](http://docs.scipy.org/doc/scipy-0.17.0/reference/generated/scipy.stats.ttest_ind.html) comparing each column of variables in train and test data.
+Typical p-values given in the table below, all > 0.05 (no significant difference).

 <table>
 <tr>